Rigidity of mapping class groups mod powers of twists: Introduction

 In the case of mapping class groups, the analogue of the result above was proven by Ivanov in his famous paper on automorphisms of curve graphs \cite{Ivanov:autC}.
-Indeed, our quasi-isometric rigidity and in turn algebraic rigidity results rely on an analogue of Ivanov's theorem for quotients of curve graphs.
+Indeed, our quasi-isometric rigidity and in turn algebraic rigidity results rely on an analogue of Ivanov's theorem for quotients of the \emph{curve graph} $\C(S)$ of $S$, that is, the graph whose vertices are isotopy classes of essential simple closed curves and edges correspond to disjointness (up to isotopy).
 This is our final main result, and it can be thought of as a form of combinatorial rigidity: